Jun 2026

 It means less chaos.

-A low-stress remote job still requires skill, reliability, communication, and follow-through.
-The difference is the job does not depend on constant meetings, surprise emergencies, aggressive sales targets, unclear scope, or customer escalations all day.
+A low-stress remote job still requires skill, reliability, communication, accuracy, and follow-through.
+The difference is that the job does not depend on constant meetings, surprise emergencies, aggressive sales targets, unclear scope, or customer escalations all day.

 At Clasva, that distinction matters.